gtalug/website/pages/speaking.markdown

   - A whiteboard.
   - There's no lecturn, but there's a desk for you to rest your computer.

-Note that there's no food or drink in the meeting space.
+Note that food and drink are not permitted in the meeting space.
 Bottled water is ok.

 The meeting space is accessible, please let us know if you have any questions about the facilities.